mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 ##### 6.13.2.9 Interledger Payment Request

-As part of supporting Interledger and the concrete implementation of the Interledger Payment Request (see [Section 4](#4-interledger-protocol)), the FSP requsting the conversion must attach the ILP Packet, the condition, and an expiry to the conversion.
+As part of supporting Interledger and the concrete implementation of the Interledger Payment Request (see [Section 4](#4-interledger-protocol)), the FSP requesting the conversion must attach the ILP Packet, the condition, and an expiry to the conversion.
 The condition and the ILP Packet are the same as those sent by the FXP in the callback of the quote; see [Section 6.5.2.3](#61223-interledger-payment-request) for more information.
 The end-to-end ILP payment is a chain of one or more conditional transfers that all depend on the same condition.
 The condition is provided by the Payer FSP when it initiates the transfer to the next ledger.

 The receiver of that transfer parses the ILP Packet to get the FXP ILP Address and routes the ILP payment by performing another transfer on the next ledger, attaching the same ILP Packet and condition and a new expiry that is less than the expiry of the incoming transfer.